timidtimmm/AI_Group11_Final_Project/README.md

 ```
 For using our system, user must to enter the correct street.
 If user enter the street not in NYC, our system will print error.

-:::spoiler the valid street list
+::: spoiler the valid street list
 1 AVENUE
 10 AVENUE
 11 AVENUE